Rashmisharma0101/SQL-MUSIC_STORE_ANALYSIS/README.md

 - CTEs
 - Window functions (RANK, ROW_NUMBER)

+**Project Highlights**
+- Used CTEs and window functions to identify most popular genres by country.
+- Aggregated customer revenue to understand buying behaviors.

 ### How to Run
 1. Load the database in MySQL Workbench
 2. Open `queries.sql`